-This is a challenge that a meeting leader can and ought to address.
-Firstly, the leader should break with his or her own habitual thinking and give the meeting a different frame from all the others, although keeping in mind it might not be a good idea to rent a conference room and go above and beyond spending the annual budget all at once.
+This is a challenge that a meeting facilitator can and ought to address.
+Firstly, the facilitator should break with his or her own habitual thinking and give the meeting a different frame from all the others, although keeping in mind it might not be a good idea to rent a conference room and go above and beyond spending the annual budget all at once.

 Give surprises voice